coinbase/cbpay-js/README.md

 # @coinbase/cbpay-js

-This repository houses the source code for the Coinbase Pay Javascript SDK.
+This repository houses the source code for the Coinbase Pay JavaScript SDK.

 ## Contributing